 In August 1951, grandad was called, by the police, to go for an inquest on the 30th but, as he was busy with repairs, they got someone else.
 He did go as a juror for an inquest in September 1951.
 This was held at the council offices and related to the death of a young man from Sutton, aged 19, who had been killed at Summit colliery.

 Deaths at Summit Colliery

-Based on a list of deaths at Summit colliery, it appears that the name of the young man killed, whose inquest grandad was involved in, was Terence Ellis.
+Based on the list of deaths at Summit colliery, it appears that the name of the young man killed, whose inquest grandad was involved in, was Terence Ellis.
 He died when the roof fell in.
 An article about the inquest in the Nottingham Evening Post noted that the jury returned a verdict of accidental death.
-Terence Ellis had only been working at the colliery for six months when the accident happened.
+Terence Ellis had only been working at the colliery for six months when the accident happened on 14 September 1951.
 Harold Richardson, who had been working with Ellis to raise the roof, described what happened.
 During the morning, he had been working in the same spot and he thought the roof seemed safe.
 He was about seven feet from Ellis when the roof fell in.
 Richardson noted that there had been no warning.
 The news article noted that, in the previous two months, there had been three fatal and two serious accidents at Summit.

 Terence Ellis lived at 37 Parliament Street, Sutton.
 From FreeBMD, it appears he may have been born in Q1 1932 in Mansfield with a mother’s maiden name of Smith.
 From the 1939 register, his family was living at 37 Parliament Street.
 His parents were Walter (b1903), a general labourer, and Clara (b1903).
 He appears to have had a brother or sister but their record is closed on the basis that they may still be living.
 Again, from FreeBMD, Walter Ellis married Clara Smith in Q1 1927.
 It seems likely that the closed record relates to an older brother called either Trevor or Kenneth.